Watermen (1968)

 About the Film

-The original negative of Watermen was lost, and a new negative was made with a grant from the National Film Preservation Foundation.
-That negative and a new proof print from it are stored in the Folkstreams archive in Chapel Hill, NC.
+The original negative of Watermen was lost, but a new negative was created with a grant from the National Film Preservation Foundation.
+This new negative, along with a proof print, is preserved in the Folkstreams archive in Chapel Hill, NC.

 Awards